ndemou/Out-PingStats/README.md

 #### You want to evaluate the quality of a connection for minutes or hours

 Out-PingStats can easily and **nicely** display a few hours worth of data in one screen.
 It also records every single RTT in a `.pingrec` file saved in your %TEMP% folder.

 #### You want to evaluate the uplink quality of a large network

-In such cases one will typically `ping google.com` but some times google.com will throttle incoming packets and this will appear as packet loss in your pings.
+In such cases one will typically `ping google.com` but some times google.com will throttle incoming packets and this will appear as packet loss.
 Out-PingStats is immune to this problem.
 <details>
   <summary>More info</summary>

-  Out-PingStats pings about a dozen different hosts in parallel and implements a smart algorithm to combine the different response times in one meaningful value.
+  Out-PingStats pings about a dozen different hosts in parallel, implements a smart algorithm to combine the different response times in one meaningful value and changes between many dozen hosts so that it doesn't overwhelm any one of them.
-  If you see packet loss or the RTT jumping up then you know it's because of a real problem in your uplink and not because google.com or whatever is throttling your pings.
+  If you see packet loss or the response time jumping up then you know it's because of a real problem in your uplink and not because a specific host is throttling your pings.

   This is not a minor issue:
-  I have, in many cases, seen packet loss of 3% to 5% and some times even more.
+  I have, in many cases, seen packet loss of 3% or more.
-  My assumption is that in a LAN with many devices there's greater chance that enough of them will happen to "hammer" the host you ping.
+  My assumption is that in a LAN with many devices there's greater chance that enough of them will happen to be sending packets the host I happened to ping and that these hosts throttle incoming packets.
 </details>

-#### You love your PowerShell but prefer graphs over a long list of numbers
+#### You love your shell but prefer graphs over a long list of numbers

-Sorry robots, this is for humans :-)
+Sorry robots, this is not for you :-)

 ### TLDR How to try it out